 Choose from a Variety of Kid-Friendly Museums

 No matter what interests your family has, there is a museum in Wilmington for you.
 True, many of the Du Pont family properties are museum in themselves.
-However, there are also art museums, history museums and science museums for your family to explore.
+However, there’s all sorts of family fun in Wilmington including: art museums, history museums and science museums.

 Delaware Museum of Natural History